 What is the DTC strategy?

-Like its name depicts, Direct-to-Consumer e-commerce marketing allows the manufacturer of a product to sell directly to the end consumer.
+As its name depicts, Direct-to-Consumer e-commerce marketing allows the manufacturer of a product to sell directly to the end consumer.
 Unlike the traditional business model that involves the manufacturer, wholesaler, distributor, retailer, and consumer, the Direct-to-Consumer strategy cuts out all middlemen in the sales process.
 This means that consumers can easily purchase products directly from the manufacturer’s web store.
+All modern ecommerce platforms help you set up a successful D2C brand.

 1. Full control over marketing strategies